 If you want to talk with a riding buddy, the best way is to ensure you both have the same make and model of Bluetooth headset.
 You can get some different makes and models to talk to each other but as a general rule, don’t expect different makes to play well together.

 For touring, you’ll need a longer range.
-Most quality manufacturers make versions which have a range of around 1-mile.
+Most quality manufacturers make versions which have a range of around 1-mile, some up to 5-miles.
 Check before you buy as you don’t want to fork out on a short-range Bluetooth headset.
 Our pick below is a great choice for touring.

 If you’re looking for the best quality, then make sure the headset uses Bluetooth 4.1 and not 2.0.
 It’ll have a better range, better quality and it’s less demanding on the battery too.

 Any headset that connects to another (thus enabling rider to rider) will also do all the standard things you want a Bluetooth headset to do: play music, take calls and give you feedback on your riding ability.
 OK, thankfully the last one was a lie…

 - Bluetooth: All intercoms or headsets will use Bluetooth but the cheaper ones will use the much older Bluetooth 2.0 technology.
 The newer and annoyingly more expensive systems use Bluetooth 4.1 which has a better battery life, increased range and better connectivity over a 2.0 headset.